bnbsking/Standard-Classification/README.md

 testing can share exp-name with training because the files of testing result will have prefix "testing".

 # More
++ Coding style
+    + as precise as possible
+    + as comprehensive as possible
++ Improvement than usual:
+    + learning rate scheduler which is widely use in SOTA CV
+    + more compelte metrics
+        + At training step, compute metrics independent from threshold.
+        + At testing step, threshold optimization can be applied and plotting AUROC & AUPRC curves are needed.
+    + output top-10 worst predicted images by ranking of loss -> improve image quality in real scenario.
++ Use CNN for the toy model is a trade-off between accuracy and efficiency.
+(SVM is weak but ViT is large)
++ Output prediction results for further post-analysis if needed.
 + Feel free to contact me if you have any question.
 Thanks.